 Hey, You Now Know How to Insert a Tampon!
 Let's Get Rid Of The Rest.

 Can you flush tampons?
 That would be a negative.
-Don’t flush the applicator or wrapper and you really shouldn’t flush the actual tampon either.
-After you’ve inserted the tampon, you can place the used applicator back into the wrapper and throw it out in the bin.
+Don’t flush the tampon applicator or wrapper and you really shouldn’t flush the actual tampon either.
+After you’ve finished inserting a tampon, you can place the used applicator back into the wrapper and throw it out in the bin.

 Time To Remove Your Tampon

 Knowing when to remove or change your tampon isn’t an exact science.
 Every girl and every flow is different.
 That said, you should never leave your tampon in for more than 8 hours.
-So if you’re ready to climb under the covers and plan to sleep very late, pads are probably the best choice.
+So if you’re ready to climb under the covers and plan to sleep very late after inserting a tampon, pads are probably the best choice.

 When you’re ready for a fresh tampon, changing it is super easy.
 Just head to the bathroom and wash your hands.
 Once you’re in position, simply pull on the string and voilà!
 Your tampon should slide right out (remember – don’t flush it!).